kiko-nunez/pizza-frontend/README.md

 ***
 ## Description
 CheesUs is a food delivery app specifically designed to give customers a list of pizza shops to chose from near by.
 The app is a paired down version of other food delivery apps, giving pizza shops a leg into to the online delivery market without having to use the GIANTS in the industry.

+This is a forked branch that I will be working on for portolio purposes.
 ***
 ## Contributors
 * Product Manager: [Christen DeThomas](https://github.com/christendd)